ExpressLRS/Docs/docs/quick-start/rx-r9receivers.md

 ### FrSky RXes
 ![FC Wiring](../assets/images/FC-Wiring.jpg)

+!!! attention ""
-*Note: This will be the same wiring you'll use for flying and the next firmware updates (via Passthrough).
-Forget the factory wiring guide!*
+    Note: This will be the same wiring you'll use for flying and the subsequent firmware updates (via Passthrough).
+Forget the factory wiring guide!

 #### Passthrough Flashing (works with Betaflight, iNav)